 - Put AirPods in pairing mode: Put your AirPods in the Bluetooth pairing mode.
 To do this, keep your AirPods in their charging case with its lid open.
 Hold the setup button at the back of the case and wait as the status light would start flashing in white color.

-- Exclude physical damage: Make sure that there is no physical damage to your phone’s speakers.
+- Exclude physical damage: Make sure that there is no physical damage to your iPhone’s speakers.
 Also, there could be some dirt or dust in it.
 Take a fine brush and clean it gently.

-Iphone touchscreen not working.
-Fixable?
+iPhone touchscreen not working.
+Fixable?FEEDBACK FROM TWITTER

 - Force restart iPhone: If your iPhone’s screen isn’t responding at all, then try to force restart it by applying the right key combinations.
-Once the phone is restarted, chances are that its touchscreen would also start working.
+Once the iPhone is restarted, chances are that its touchscreen would also start working.

 - Gently press the screen: The logic board in an iOS device mostly connects the display with the rest of the device’s hardware.
 If there is a loose cable, then you can fix it by pressing the screen above the logic board.
 In most of the cases, it is located at the top right corner or the middle.
 Though, make sure that you are gentle and don’t press the screen too hard.

-is anyone else’s touch id not working? typing in my password is getting old hahah
+is anyone else’s touch id not working? typing in my password is getting old hahahFEEDBACK FROM TWITTER

-- Clean the Touch ID part: Make sure that the Touch ID is working properly on your phone.
+- Clean the Touch ID part: Make sure that the Touch ID is working properly on your iPhone.
 Wipe it gently and clean it off from dirt or water.
 Also, position your finger in the correct manner so that the Touch ID can scan it entirely.

-- Reset Touch ID: Another quick solution to fix this issue is by resetting the Touch ID feature.
+- Reset Touch ID: Another quick solution to fix this issue is by resetting the iOS 12.4 Touch ID feature.
 Go to the Touch ID settings and under the “Used for” option, you can view how the Touch ID is associated with other features.
 Toggle them off and lock your device.
 Unlock it with a passcode, go to these settings and turn them on again.

 Read a new post to know more suggestions for fixing a malfunctioning Touch ID on an iOS device.

-Part 5. iOS 12 Problems about Downgrade
+Part 5. iOS 13/13.2 Problems about Downgrade

-- Restore a previous backup: The first approach is to restore a previous backup on your device.
+- Restore a previous backup: The first approach is to restore a previous backup on your iOS.
 If you have already taken a backup using iTunes, then launch it and connect your device to the system.
 Go to its Summary tab and click on “Restore Backup”.
-From here, you can select a previous backup to restore.
+From here, you can select a previous iTunes backup to restore.
 In the same way, you can also restore a backup from iCloud as well.